edermanoel94/localstack/README.md

 # Localstack

 A package which make easy initialize for localstack and debug your application with your best IDE, choosen services and without setup any Dockerfile to run.
+This working with network_mode=host

 ## Example